knapheide/tjex/README.md

 * Plain-text search in table
 * Publish to PyPI
 * CI
-* When applying transformations, try to keep the cursor position
 * Improve performance / support larger data sets.
   The limiting factor should be the call to jq, not the python code.
   * Option to abort switch from prompt to table.